thindil/steamsky/bin/doc/MODDING.md

   on move map left button.
 Optional.
 - Key `MoveMapRightIcon`: Hexadecimal number on UTF-8 character used to show on move map right button.
 Optional.
+- Key `NoFuelIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of fuel.
+Optional.
+- Key `NoFoodIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of food.
+Optional.
+- Key `NoDrinksIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of drinks.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode